youngtsx/youngtsx.github.io/projects/CustomVPN.md

 We first need a sudo non root user
 - sudo adduser tiffany
 - sudo usermod -aG sudo tiffany
+#### Installing OpenVPN and Easy RSA
 - sudo apt update
 - sudo apt install openvpn easy-rsa
+- mkdir ~/easy-rsa
+    - make an easy-rsa directory
+- ln -s /usr/share/easy-rsa/* ~/easy-rsa/
+    - create a symlink from the easyrsa script that was installed to the directory -sudo chown sammy ~/easy-rsa
+-chmod 700 ~/easy-rsa
+    - ensure the directory’s owner is your non-root sudo user and restrict access to that user
+####